Can Sugar Gliders Eat Cauliflower

 A: Yes, sugar gliders can eat cauliflower leaves.
 The leaves are also safe for them to consume, and they provide additional nutrients.

-See also Can Sugar Gliders Eat Cranberries
+See also Can Sugar Gliders Eat Papaya

 Q: How often can I feed cauliflower to my sugar glider?